golf3gtiii/Kohana234-sublimeText2-plugin/README.md

 ## Usage

-Tip shortcut and press enter or tabulate.
+Type shortcut and press enter or tabulate.

 **shortcut** : description